MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/index.md

 Plugins are the fundamental building blocks of Semantic Kernel and can interoperate with plugins in ChatGPT, Bing, and Microsoft 365.
 With plugins, you can encapsulate capabilities into a single unit of functionality that can then be run by the kernel.
-Plugins can consist of both native code and requests to AI services via semantic functions.
+Plugins can consist of both native code and requests to AI services via prompts.

 ## What is a plugin?
 To drive alignment across the industry, we've adopted the [OpenAI plugin specification](https://platform.openai.com/docs/plugins/getting-started/) as the standard for plugins.
 This will help create an ecosystem of interoperable plugins that can be used across all of the major AI apps and services like ChatGPT, Bing, and Microsoft 365.